HU-xiaobai/Code-of-Beyond-RAG-for-Agent-Memory-Retrieval-by-Decoupling-and-Aggregation/README.md

 ├── themes
 ```
 And you could use gexf_view.py document to analyse the memory graph.
 Or you could see our example.
-We provide our llama model memory of the locomo dataset.
+We provide our llama model memory of the locomo dataset at the release.

 # Retrieval
 Run inference with a single command.
 We use the add.py document in the evaluation/locomo/xMemory_search_framework.py, your deployment path is in the evaluation/.